infobloxopen/db-controller/docs/index.md

 ```

 * authSource: Determines how database host master password is retrieved.
 The possible values are "secret" and "aws".
 In the case of "secret" the value from the passwordSecretRef Secret is used for the password.
 In the case of "aws" the RDS password is retrieved using AWS APIs and db-controller should have IAM credentials to make the necessary calls.
+* region: The region where dynamic database is allocated
 * passwordComplexity: Determines if the password adheres to password complexity rules or not.
 Values can be enabled or disable.
 When enabled, would require the password to meet specific guidelines for password complexity.
 The default value is enabled.
 Please see the 3rd party section for a sample package that could be used for this.

 * minPasswordLength: Ensures that the generated password is at least this length.
 The value is in the range [15, 99].
 The default value is 15.
 Upper limit is Postgresql max password length limit.